assafY/api-v1-client-csharp/docs/exchangerates.md

-##`Info.Blockchain.Api.Exchangerates` namespace
+##`Info.Blockchain.Api.ExchangeRates` namespace

-The `Exchangerates` namespace contains the `ExchangeRates` class that reflects the functionality documented at https://blockchain.info/api/exchange_rates_api.
+The `Exchangerates` namespace contains the `ExchangeRateExplorer` class that reflects the functionality documented at https://blockchain.info/api/exchange_rates_api.
 It allows users to get price tickers for most major currencies and directly convert fiat amounts to BTC.

 Example usage: